Unispac/Fight-Poison-With-Poison/misc/reproduce.md

 - Before launching `clean_label` attack, run [data/cifar10/clean_label/setup.sh](data/cifar10/clean_label/setup.sh).
 - Before launching `dynamic` attack, download pretrained generators `all2one_cifar10_ckpt.pth.tar` and `all2one_gtsrb_ckpt.pth.tar` to [models/](models/) from https://drive.google.com/file/d/1vG44QYPkJjlOvPs7GpCL2MU8iJfOi0ei/view?usp=sharing and https://drive.google.com/file/d/1x01TDPwvSyMlCMDFd8nG05bHeh1jlSyx/view?usp=sharing.
 - `SPECTRE` baseline defense is implemented in Julia.
 To compare our defense with `SPECTRE`, you must install Julia and install dependencies before running SPECTRE, see [other_cleansers/spectre/README.md](other_cleansers/spectre/README.md) for configuration details.
+- `Frequency` baseline defense is based on Tensorflow.
+If you would like to reproduce their results, please install Tensorflow (code is tested with Tensorflow 2.8.1 and should be compatible with newer versions) manually, after installing all the dependencies upon.

 # A Gentle Start